-In 1986, or thirty-four years ago today, fans were treated to Karate Kid Part II, with actor Ralph Macchio playing the now iconic character of Daniel LaRusso.
+In 1986, or thirty-seven years ago today, fans were treated to Karate Kid Part II, with actor Ralph Macchio playing the now iconic character of Daniel LaRusso.
 In one memorable scene, Daniel is seen with the beautiful Kumiko (played by Tamilyn Tomita) inside a home in the middle of the Okinawan countryside.
 By the window, wearing her "yukata," or summer kimono, Kumiko performs cha-no-yu, or a traditional tea ceremony.

 Ever so gracefully, Kumiko wipes each bamboo implement with a red triangular cloth.
 She then proceeds to scoop green tea from a container and place the aromatic powder into a teacup.
 Using a wooden spoon, she pours hot water into the cup and then mixes everything with a bamboo stirrer.
 She then picks up the teacup, turns it counter-clockwise two or three times, and hands it over across the table to Daniel.